-For derivative instruments that are not designated as accounting hedges, gains and losses are recognized in interest income and other, net.
+For derivative instruments that are not designated as accounting hedges, gains and losses are recognized in other expense (income), net.
 The Company uses foreign currency forward contracts to hedge certain foreign currency denominated assets or liabilities.
 The gains and losses on these derivatives are largely offset by the changes in the fair value of the assets or liabilities being hedged.